benmangold/benmangold.com/_posts/building-benmangold-dot-com-1.md

 c.
 Domain hosted from public-facing S3 bucket instead of a CDN.

 d.
 No meaningful content management.

-e.
-No easy way to build out a back-end.

 ## The New Approach